Primate basal ganglia

-Functional imaging studies have been performed mainly using human subjects.
-Also, several major degenerative diseases of the basal ganglia, including Parkinson's disease and Huntington's disease, are specific to humans, although "models" of them have been proposed for other species.

 Corticostriatal connection

-A major output from the cortex, with axons from most of the cortical regions connecting to the striatum, is called the corticostriatal connection, part of the cortico-basal ganglia-thalamo-cortical loop.
+A major output from the cortex, with axons from most of the cortical regions connecting to the striatum, is called the corticostriatal connection, part of the cortico-basal ganglia-thalamo-cortical loop, or basal ganglia loop in short.
 In the primate most of these axons are thin and unbranched.
 The striatum does not receive axons from the primary olfactory, visual or auditory cortices.
 The corticostriatal connection is an excitatory glutamatergic pathway.
 One small cortical site can project many axon branches to several parts of the striatum.

 Striatum

 The striatum is the largest structure of the basal ganglia.

 Structure

 Neuronal constitution

 Medium spiny neurons (MSN)s, account for up to 95 per cent of the striatal neurons.
 There are two populations of these projection neurons, MSN1 and MSN2, both of which are inhibitory GABAergic.
 There are also various groups of GABAergic interneurons and a single group of cholinergic interneurons.
 These few types are responsible for the reception, processing, and relaying of all the cortical input.

 Most of the dendritic spines on the medium spiny neurons synapse with cortical afferents and their axons project numerous collaterals to other neurons.
 The cholinergic interneurons of the primate, are very different from those of non-primates.
 These are said to be tonically active.

 The dorsal striatum and the ventral striatum have different populations of the cholinergic interneurons showing a marked difference in shape.